 There are two configurable parameters for feature monitoring - the length of the monitoring window and the degradation threshold.
 These can be changed in the Monitor and Experiment Settings section of your admin panel.

-The window length is set at an organisational level whilst the degradation thresholds are set per-metric.
+The window length is set at an organizational level whilst the degradation thresholds are set per-metric.
 As a default, the monitoring window is set to 24 hours and the degradation threshold is set at 0.
-By adjusting these parameters you can tailor the coverage and sensitivity of feature monitoring alerts in a way that best suits your organisation and metrics.
+By adjusting these parameters you can tailor the coverage and sensitivity of feature monitoring alerts in a way that best suits your organization and metrics.

 Choosing the Monitoring Window

-The monitoring window is the period of time during which we monitor your split for any severe degradations.
-A longer window means your split will have more time to accrue data, giving you additional power to detect degradations that might have been missed with a smaller sample.
+The monitoring window is the period of time during which we monitor your feature flag for any severe degradations.
+A longer window means your flag will have more time to accrue data, giving you additional power to detect degradations that might have been missed with a smaller sample.
 However a longer window also means that we will use stricter significance criteria for alerts due to the increased number of checks expected during a longer window.

 Significance thresholds used for monitoring

 In order to control the false positive rate during the monitoring window we adjust the significance threshold that the p-value must meet before an alert is fired.